 There is a magic to New York that is all it’s own.
 A feeling, an emotion that is hard to match to words, an experience that lingers long after leaving the city lines.
 After all of our travels around the world, New York City is still our favorite city in the world.
 Granted we have an inherent bias of growing up right outside of it and living in it for years, but we are also aware how inaccessible it can feel because of the enormous cost of visiting.

 Luckily for you, not only is summer in New York the best season to visit, but it is also the cheapest.
 The city empties of locals on weekends when the humidity starts to linger in the 90th percentile and the streets, parks, and public areas fill with programming for free and cheap things to do.
 Below is a roundup of some of the best free things to do in NYC in Summer, although there is still plenty to see for free if traveling to NYC during other times of the year.

 Visit a park other than Central Park

 Don’t do the thing that every other person visiting New York will do and flock to Central Park and only Central Park.
 Visit it at some point for sure, it’s beautiful and a really fun place to explore, run in, and people watch, but if you want to see New Yorkers in New York, head outside of Manhattan.
-Van Cortlandt in the Bronx has miles of hiking trails in an old growth forest, Sunset Park in Brooklyn has stunning views of the New York City skyline at sunset, and Flushing Meadows in Queens has a small but awesome science museum (great for kids).
+Van Cortlandt in the Bronx has miles of hiking trails in an old growth forest, Sunset Park in Brooklyn has stunning views of the New York City skyline at sunset, and The Rockaways in Queens has the cities best beach vibes.
 Grab a sandwich and head (gasp) out of Manhattan and into the outer boroughs for a much more local and fun park scene on summer weekends.

 How to Visit other Parks: